-- The base budget (element 1 funding) covers teaching and curriculum expenses as well as the cost of the SENCo. - The notional SEN budget (element 2 funding) covers the additional educational support required. - Specific funds may be allocated to pupils with Education, Health and Care Plans, or High Needs Funding may allocated for children at SEN Support level.
+- The base budget (element 1 funding) covers teaching and curriculum expenses as well as the cost of the SENCo. - The notional SEN budget (element 2 funding) covers the additional educational support required. - Specific funds may be allocated to pupils with Education, Health and Care Plans.